facebookresearch/ParlAI/docs/source/index.rst

 ..
+  Copyright (c) 2017-present, Facebook, Inc.
+  All rights reserved.
+  This source code is licensed under the BSD-style license found in the LICENSE file in the root directory of this source tree.
+An additional grant of patent rights can be found in the PATENTS file in the same directory.

+..
 ParlAI documentation master file, created by sphinx-quickstart on Wed Apr 19 15:46:54 2017.
    You can adapt this file completely to your liking, but it should at least